Actindo-AG/Documentation/PIM/UserInterface/03c_Settings.md

   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all attributes in the list are selected.

 - ![Delete](/Assets/Icons/Trash03.png "[Delete]") (Delete)
-  Click this button to remove the selected attribute from the group.
+  Click this button to remove the selected attribute from the attribute group.
 The button is only displayed when the checkbox of an attribute is selected.

-  > [Info] If you remove an attribute from the group, the attribute itself is not deleted, but it is unassigned to the selected group.
+  > [Info] If you remove an attribute from the attribute group, the attribute itself is not deleted, but it is unassigned to the selected attribute group.

 The list displays all attributes assigned to the selected attribute group.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.
-When no attribute is assigned to the selected group, the notice *No attribute assigned.
+When no attribute is assigned to the selected attribute group, the notice *No attribute assigned.
 Use + button to assign one* is displayed.

 - *Name*
   Attribute name.